Austin Local Citations

-Submitting to all these local directory sites is essential to ranking on local search as it provides Google with numerous validation signals that a business is real, active, and open for business.
+Submitting to all these local directory sites and building out their listings is essential to ranking in local search as it provides Google with numerous validation signals that a business is real, active, and open for business.
 It’s important to fully complete each listing, which includes uploading images and creating complete descriptions and categories.
 Getting links from these sites will also offer direct traffic benefits from users who log on and search for Austin service providers and companies though those sites rather than Google or Bing.

 This is tedious and time consuming work, so if you’d rather make better use of your time, feel free to take advantage of our inexpensive local SEO service.

 We’ve covered Google places and citations, so now it’s time to talk about other important links, Facebook and social media, Google Authorship, Google plus, external reviews, and other off site ranking factors.

 Where to Get Backlinks for Your Austin Website

 For this article we’re not going to discuss links for a specific niche.
 If you are a lawyer, there are websites and quality niche directories that are highly focused on legal issues and attorneys.
 The same is true for home builders, dermatologists, plumbers, roofers, and even maid services.
 Links coming from websites that cover lots of content relevant to your keywords (product/ service) are crucial, but since we’re focusing on Austin SEO specifically, we’ll discuss links that are highly relevant to the location part of a search query.